ckrivacic/bmi219_autoencoder/README.md

 > ** My Neural Net **

 I constructed a net with a smaller architecture of 500, 200, 2, 200, 500 with ReLU nonlinear terms.
-It trained much faster than the previous neural net with only slightly worse loss, though I was able to observe the beginning of the overfitting regime with this architecture.
+It trained much faster than the previous neural net with only slightly worse loss, though I was able to observe the beginning of the overfitting regime with this architecture (training set loss kept getting better while test set plateaued).

 ![my_training](mynet/training.png)